18F/myusa-ux/research/usability/sprint33_small-business-script.md

 Right before the interview, start a Liveshare on the correct page.
 Then email that link to the interviewee during the interview.
 This is a painful hack but it's what we've got.
 I will happily take suggestions for a better way.

 ## Major activities
-1. Relationship with federal government sign on
+1. Investigate their relationship with federal government sign on
 2. Walk through our sign-in

 ## Introduction